-We, the Apollo Stockholder and all of our directors and executive officers, who collectively hold substantially all of our issued and outstanding common stock, and Amazon have agreed not to sell any common stock or securities convertible into or exercisable or exchangeable for shares of common stock for a period of 180 days from the date of this prospectus, subject to certain exceptions.
-In addition, PAR Capital and the Blackrock Entities will enter into a similar agreement in connection with the Private Placements.
-Please see "Underwriting (Conflict of Interest)" for a description of these lock-up provisions.
-Barclays Capital Inc. and Morgan Stanley & Co.
-LLC in their sole discretion, may at any time release all or any portion of the shares from the restrictions in such agreements, subject to applicable notice requirements.
+We, the Apollo Funds, all of our other existing stockholders and all of our directors and executive officers have agreed not to sell any Class A common stock or securities convertible into or exercisable or exchangeable for shares of Class A common stock for a period of 180 days from the date of this prospectus, subject to certain exceptions.
+Please see "Underwriting" for a description of these lock-up provisions.
+Certain underwriters, as described in "Underwriting," in their sole discretion, may at any time release all or any portion of the shares from the restrictions in such agreements, subject to applicable notice requirements.